|

 Principal funding sources

-In addition the mill has been used for film locations from which income has been gained.
+In addition the Mill has been made available as a film location, from which income has been gained.

 Investment Policy